 Drug Detox Is an All-Important First Step in Drug Addiction Treatment

-In some cases, they can be debilitating or cause medical complications that are severe or life-threatening.
-Each drug of addiction brings with it a different range of withdrawal symptoms.
-In some cases, medications given by your physician are appropriate to treat the cravings or the overall experience of withdrawal symptoms.
+In some cases, these symptoms can be debilitating or cause medical complications that are severe or life-threatening.
+Each drug brings with it a different range of withdrawal symptoms.
+In some cases, medications help treat the drug cravings and reduce the severity of withdrawal symptoms.

 The Principles of Managed Withdrawal

 A medically-assisted drug withdrawal is often the best option for anyone struggling with drug addiction and other substance abuse issues.
 Psychological addiction treatment usually begins before the patient is completely drug-free.
 For example, an individual living with a heroin addiction may take methadone or buprenorphine as directed by their physician when they stop taking heroin.
 In these cases, consulting physicians focus on the stabilization of the patient.
 This process helps to minimize withdrawal symptoms and enables the patient to heal.

 Successfully beating drug addiction starts with knowing what you can expect, what you will need emotionally and physically, and commit to the recovery process.

 Here are a few specific things you can do to make the most out of detox:

 - Stay as long as you can.
 Invest as much time as possible into their treatment at an inpatient facility.
 The time you spend in sobriety will help you handle temptation and avoid relapse after treatment.

 - Prepare to work.
 There is no magic cure that makes stopping drug use easy.
 If you’re ready to put in the work, you’re ready to heal.

 - Open your mind to different options.
 Medication given by your physician, alternative therapies, 12-step groups, personal counseling – all these things may be a part of your early detox and addiction treatment experience, and all of them have the potential to be beneficial.